curioustorvald/Terrarum/work_files/verum-nimply_logic.md

 | 1 |

 ### Falsum (⊥)
-Verum is a logic-gate modelling of the "Lack of Signal" or "No Connection".
+Falsum is a logic-gate modelling of the "Lack of Signal" or "No Connection".
 | Output |
 |----|
 | 0 |